 The Consolidated Entity has adopted an Employee Share Option Plan and an Executive Share Option Plan for the benefit of Executive Directors and full-time or part-time staff members employed by the Consolidated Entity.
 At the date of this Report the following options had been issued pursuant to the Employee Share Option Plan.
 Each option was issued for a period of 4 years and vest in tranches of 25% after 9 months, 12 months, 24 months and 36 months.
 Exercise price is based on 85% of the average ASX closing price for the 5 days prior to offer/acceptance of the options, in accordance with the Employee Share Option Plan and the Executive Share Option Plan.
 The Board may impose conditions, including performance related conditions, on the right to exercise any options granted under the Executive Share Option Plan.

-During the year, 400,000 options were granted to employees under the Employee Share Option Plan and 900,000 options were granted to executives and consultants under the Executive Share Option Plan.
+During the year, 3,000,000 options were granted to a director under the Executive Share Option Plan.